zhangzhemin/PositionalLabel/README.md

 ```
 ## Acknowledgements

-This code is largely based on ["Swin-ViT"](https://github.com/microsoft/Swin-Transformer).
+This code is largely based on ["Swin Transformer: Hierarchical Vision Transformer using Shifted Windows"](https://github.com/microsoft/Swin-Transformer).
 We thank the authors a lot for their valuable efforts.